SMS marketing has emerged as a popular advertising technique due to the widespread adoption of smartphones and text messaging.

 According to marketing data, up to 31% of your audience may respond to your survey.
 While this may not seem like a large percentage, those who do respond typically do so within five minutes of receiving the message.

 So, even though your sample size may be smaller, the speed at which you can obtain feedback is nearly instantaneous.

 Which other forms of media offer such a prompt response?

 SMS Fits in with Most Other Marketing Campaign Tools

-By doing so, it’s possible to see a 20-percent, even a 30-percent boost in the open rates of your emails.
+By doing so, it’s possible to see up to a 30% boost in the open rates of your emails.
 Who knew?